jijaka/Tipra/README.md

 		cd C:\MyProjects\ #Do not create folder called "Tipra" here! git clone git://github.com/jijaka/Tipra.git
 * check all paths in Tipra/tipra.bat and run it.
-* Also: send me your public part of the ssh key, and I will give you rights to modify changes.
+* Also: send me your public part of the ssh key to get commit permissions.

 Build
 -------